 If left untreated, a deep infection can spread through the whole root canal system of your tooth.
 In this case, the pain may subside, as the infection will have removed all of the pulp.

 Root canal treatment removes all of the infection from the tooth, before sealing the tooth to protect the damaged nerve and restore you back to good oral health.
-Endodontic treatment is always carried out by a specialist clinician and an anesthetic is used to keep you comfortable through the process.
+Endodontic treatment is always carried out by a specialist clinician and an anaesthetic is used to keep you comfortable through the process.

-When you first come into your local Reading practice, we will take an x ray to assess the status of the infection.
+When you first come into your local Reading practice, we will take an x-ray to assess the status of the infection.
 Then a local anaesthesia is administered to the area and a piece of rubber material called a ‘rubber dam’ is placed around the tooth the keep it dry and accessible throughout the procedure.
 Once you are fully anaesthetised, your dentist will use specially designed tools to remove the infected tissue.
 Once it is clear, a rubber compound is used to fill the tooth where the root canal tissue previously was.
 This is usually finished with a temporary filling.
-This is the completed stage of your first visit to Alexandra Dental & Implant Clinic.
+This is the completed stage of your first visit to Alexandra Greystone Dental & Implant Clinic.
 Following this, we create a custom made crown to fit your tooth and this is fitted at your second visit.

 Root canal treatment can be avoided by practicing good dental care.
-Regular visits to your Reading practice for check ups mean that your dentist is in a good position to pick up on any problems you may not have noticed.
+Regular visits to your Reading practice for check-ups mean that your dentist is in a good position to pick up on any problems you may not have noticed.
 They will check any current fillings or crowns for damage or cracks.
 By treating issues in the early stages you avoid infections and further complications that would ultimately lead to endodontic treatment.

-If you are experiencing tooth pain, contact Alexandra Dental & Implant Clinic on 0118 986 8167 today to see if you require root canal treatment.
+If you are experiencing tooth pain, contact Alexandra Greystone Dental & Implant Clinic on 0118 986 8167 today to see if you require root canal treatment.

 Portman Dental Care Awards